kim-do-hyeon/volatility-gui/README.md

 * 2020-03-19 Update timestamp
 * <del>2020-03-21 Visualize the values ​​in the database by linking the database and flask <br>
 Add save log function, Add extensions filtering</del>
-* 2020-09-29 Auto Analyzer with DB Store Function<br>
+* 2020-09-29 Auto Analyzer with DB Store Function
 * 2020-11-30 Visualize the values in the database by linking the database and GUI
 * 2020-12-01 Clean up the commit history and optimize repo size
-* 2020-12-01 Update UI and add library download
+* 2020-12-01 Update UI and add library download<br>
+Merge Auto Analyzer & Examine

+***
 # Example Memory
 * <a href = 'https://drive.google.com/open?id=1RjjnR6MEXgJrbvmCRXDxYfKYxXx5W9IC'>Windows XP SP2 (512MB)</a>